 - interest on judgments that accrue before payment of the claim;

 - reasonable expenses and up to $250 per day for lost income to compensate the insured for helping the insurer to prepare and defend the case.

 Damage to Property of Others

-Any accidental property damage caused by the insured will be paid by the insurer for replacement cost, up to $1,000 per occurrence, even if the insured is not legally liable for the damage—to preserve good neighborly relationships.
+Any accidental property damage caused by the insured will be paid by the insurer for replacement cost, up to $1,000 per occurrence, even if the insured is not legally liable for the damage — to preserve good neighborly relationships.
 Thus, if you break something at a neighbor's party, you'll be covered.
-However, the damage will not be covered if the cost is greater than $1,000 unless the insured is legally liable for the damage.
+However, the damage will not be covered if the cost exceeds $1,000 unless the insured is legally liable for the damage.
 There are many exclusions to this section, which can be classified as damage that should be covered by other insurance, such as business liability, or damage that is covered by another part of this policy.
 Any intentional damage caused by an insured who is older than 12 is not covered under this section.

 Other expenses that are covered are first-aid expenses for a covered injury, and special loss assessments, such as what may be imposed on the insured by the insured's homeowners association.

 This section contains many conditions that are common to most insurance contracts: waiver or change-of-policy provisions, cancellation, nonrenewal of the policy, assignment of the policy, assigning subrogation rights to the insurer, liberalization clause, and what happens if the named insured or spouse dies.